Key takeaways

 No matter which form you use, it’s important to buy your medications from well-established, verified companies to ensure you’re getting authentic minoxidil with the correct concentration and safe ingredients.

-And watch out for retailers making misleading claims in their advertising of minoxidil.
-Always speak with your healthcare provider if you have any questions or concerns.
+Be wary of retailers making misleading claims in minoxidil advertising, and always speak with your healthcare provider if you have any questions or concerns.

 Bottom line